vandit98/deep-learning-algorithm/Activation_functions/README.md

 __Advantages:__

-Suitable for binary classification problems where the output needs to represent probabilities.
+    ->Suitable for binary classification problems where the output needs to represent probabilities.

-Smooth gradient, which is beneficial for optimization algorithms.
+    ->Smooth gradient, which is beneficial for optimization algorithms.

 __Disadvantages:__